Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 ## Conclusion
 In this article, I described the vulnerability that was existed in cdnjs.
 While this vulnerability could be exploited without any special skills, it could impact many websites.
-Considering that there are many vulnerabilities in the supply chain, which are easy to exploit but have a very large impact, I feel that it's very scary.
+Given that there are many vulnerabilities in the supply chain, which are easy to exploit but have a very large impact, I feel that it's very scary.
 If you have any questions/comments about this article, please send a message to ([@ryotkak](https://twitter.com/ryotkak)) on Twitter.
 ## Timeline
 |Date (JST)|Event|